Lasso Inference for High-Dimensional Time Series: Introduction

-An alternative approach is developed by \cite{PoSI13}, who consider inference simultaneous over all possible models. \cite{bachoc2019,bachoc2020} extend their approach to allow for more general processes, but the approach is computationally very demanding.
-Moreover, both the selective and simultaneous approach share the feature that their inference target is model-dependent; in linear models, the target is the best linear prediction coefficients given only the selected coefficients.
-As such, these methods ``assume away'' omitted variable bias, which is one of the most important sources of invalidity of inference after selection \citep{leeb2015various}.
-This means that no structural interpretation can be given to the inferential results, which limits its use for many econometric applications.

-On the other hand, methods have been developed that do allow for inference on true, structural, parameters based on the idea of orthogonalizing the estimation of the parameter of interest to the estimation (and potential incorrect selection) of the other parameters. \cite{BCH14,CHS15ARE} propose a \emph{post-double-selection} approach that uses a Frisch-Waugh partialling out strategy to achieve this orthogonalization by selecting important covariates in initial selection steps on both the dependent variable and the variable of interest, and show this approach yields uniformly valid and standard normal inference for independent data.
-In a related approach, \cite{JavanmardMontanari14}, \cite{vandeGeer14} and \cite{ZhangZhang14} introduce debiased or desparsified versions of the lasso that achieve uniform validity based on similar principles for IID Gaussian data.
-Extensions to the time series case include \cite{Chernozhukov20} who provide desparsified simultaneous inference on the parameters in a high-dimensional regression model allowing for temporal and cross-sectional dependency in covariates and error processes, \cite{Krampe18} who introduce bootstrap-based inference for autoregressive time series models based on the desparsification idea, \cite{HMS19} who use the post-double-selection procedure of \cite{BCH14} for constructing uniformly valid Granger causality test in high-dimensional VAR models, and \cite{ghysels20} who use a debiased sparse group lasso for inference on a low dimensional group of parameters.
+In the context of lasso-type estimation, methods have been developed based on the idea of orthogonalizing the estimation of the parameter of interest to the estimation (and potential incorrect selection) of the other parameters. \cite{BCH14,CHS15ARE} propose a \emph{post-double-selection} approach that uses a Frisch-Waugh partialling out strategy to achieve this orthogonalization by selecting important covariates in initial selection steps on both the dependent variable and the variable of interest, and show this approach yields uniformly valid and standard normal inference for independent data.
+In a related approach, \cite{JavanmardMontanari14}; \cite{vandeGeer14} and \cite{ZhangZhang14} introduce debiased or desparsified versions of the lasso that achieve uniform validity based on similar principles for IID Gaussian data.
+Extensions to the time series case include \cite{chernozhukov2021timeandspace} who provide desparsified simultaneous inference on the parameters in a high-dimensional regression model allowing for temporal and cross-sectional dependency in covariates and error processes, \cite{Krampe18} who introduce bootstrap-based inference for autoregressive time series models based on the desparsification idea, \cite{HMS19} who use the post-double-selection procedure of \cite{BCH14} for constructing uniformly valid Granger causality test in high-dimensional VAR models, and \cite{ghysels20} who use a debiased sparse group lasso for inference on a low dimensional group of parameters.